JackyZzZz/JackyZzZz/README.md

 I am Jun Xia, a highly motivated and skilled computer science professional with a Bachelor of Science degree from the University of California, Irvine.
 As a Research Assistant at UC Irvine, I have developed a variety of data management and text analytics projects under the supervision of [Prof. Chen Li](https://chenli.ics.uci.edu/).
 I also served as an ICS Learning Assistant, helping intermediate Python students develop a strong conceptual understanding of the subject.

-Throughout my academic journey, I have been involved in various projects, including [Texera](https://github.com/Texera/texera), a collaborative data analytics platform supporting over 4,000 users worldwide, and the development of the Global Airport App, a Python-based GUI application that parses and manages information on over 75,880 airports.
-I also created a [Breakout game](https://github.com/JackyZzZz/BREAKOUT-GAME) with HTML5 Canvas and JavaScript that supports real-time responsive scoring.

 I am proficient in multiple programming languages, including Python, HTML, CSS, JavaScript, TypeScript, Java, and Scala.
 I am also experienced with technologies such as Git, Bash, React, and API development.
 My diverse skill set, strong work ethic, and passion for computer science make me a valuable asset to any team.
 Connect with me to learn more about my background and experiences~